dontstain/news-analyzer/README.md

 Powered by NewsApi https://newsapi.org/

-Fully responsive multipaged Interactive webside searching for recent news based on user-input keywords.
+Fully responsive multipaged Interactive website searching for recent news based on user-input keywords.
 Using BEM-methodology file structure
 Using OOP, ES6+, localStorage functionality
 Using webpack technologies with plugins such as file-loader, babel-polyfill, cssnano etc.